LucasBr003/ez-saving/README.md

 # Removing all the nodes created by this script, since they are not necessary anymore.
 loader.queue_free() # Removing the SaveLoader, consequently removing all its children.
 ```

+> [!IMPORTANT]
+> It's crucial to configure the 'DATA' property of both SaveDataHolders accurately, as this data structure varies from game to game.
+Tailor the 'DATA' property to suit your specific game's saved data requirements, ensuring that it accurately reflects the information you need to save and load for your game or project.